15 Farms Where You Can Camp With Your RV

 Constellation Farmstead is in the Upper Peninsula of Michigan and can be booked with the app Boondockers Welcome.
 A young couple purchased the 120-acre farm in 2020 and are revamping it.
 It doesn’t have hookups or a sewer dump, but there are water spigots to fill up fresh water tanks.
 It’s also very pet-friendly.

-Guests are welcome to help clean out the old barns, prep hay for the pigs to prepare for winter, route hiking trails, and feed the pigs and chickens at night, followed by a nightly bonfire the hosts maintain.
-We also learned so much about farm life, what it takes, and how they are doing it the eco-friendly route.
+Guests are welcome to help clean out the old barns, prep hay for the pigs for winter, route hiking trails, and feed the pigs and chickens at night, followed by a nightly bonfire the hosts maintain.
+You’ll learn about farm life, what it takes, and how they are doing it eco-friendly.
 There’s also a sauna on the property that was built by the Finnish residents who owned the home originally.
-Guests can enjoy it for a small fee or if helping out on the farm.
+Guests can enjoy it for a small fee or in exchange for helping out on the farm.

 The farm is open year round, although winter temperatures can be well below freezing.
 There’s space for three to four RVs at a time, depending on their sizes and they plan to expand the RV parking area next year.